-How do you talk to someone like me?
+How do you talk to someone with breast cancer - like me?

 How do you talk to all the other people you know who have been shaken by the breast cancer experience?